In this article...

 The Illinois Court website doesn’t provide all of the necessary forms online, so you may have to visit your local county court to obtain all of your documents and filing requirements.

 In Illinois, mediation is required for any child-related disagreements.
 In mediation, a neutral third party attempts to bring the parties to an agreement on the proposed issues.
 The mediator is not in charge of actually making any decisions, as the intent is for both parties to compromise and settle disagreements without a trial.

 If mediation is successful, the mediator will usually prepare the proper documents, obtain the signatures of each party, and submit the documents to the court on your behalf.
 If mediation is not successful, the parties will proceed to a trial.

 On the day of your hearing, arrive early and be sure to dress cleanly and respectfully.
 Your outfit should be tidy, conservative, and professional.
 Do not wear shorts, flip-flops, tank tops, mini-skirts, or sagging pants.
-If you and your spouse are not civil, do not speak to him or her.
-Address the judge with honor and respect, referring to him or her as “Your Honor” or “Judge.”
+If you and your spouse are not civil, do not speak to them.
+Address the judge with honor and respect, referring to them as “Your Honor” or “Judge.”

 If you are considering filing for divorce, the process can seem overwhelming.
-We understand that experiencing a divorce is not only about the legal obstacles, but the mental and emotional ones, as well.
-If a divorce case is handled improperly, all involved parties can be affected for a lifetime.
+We understand that experiencing a divorce is not only about the legal obstacles but the mental and emotional ones, as well.
+If a divorce case is mismanaged, all involved parties can be affected for a lifetime.
 Don’t put yourself in a vulnerable position.
-If you are seeking legal presentation to prepare and file for a divorce in Illinois, give us a call.
+If you are seeking a legal presentation to prepare and file for a divorce in Illinois, give us a call.